leividduan/leividduan/README.md

 My gateway to the Fantastic World of Programming was Python. :snake:

-At moment i'm a Developer, working with C# and .NET.
+At moment i'm a Analyst Developer, working with .NET in ASPNET Web Application.
 Studying JavaScript and Web Development. :man_technologist::coffee:

 ### More for me